sonatype-nexus-community/nancy/README.md

   - We suggest you file issues here on GitHub as well, so that the community can pitch in
 - If you are not a Sonatype customer, Do NOT file Sonatype support tickets related to nancy support in regard to this project, file an issue here on GitHub

-Have fun creating and using `nancy` and the [Sonatype OSS Index](https://ossindex.sonatype.org/), we are glad to have you here!
+Have fun creating and using `nancy` and the [Sonatype's OSS Index](https://ossindex.sonatype.org/), we are glad to have you here!

 ## Getting help